 This process is also called an elimination-provocation challenge.
 After the challenge is completed, the individual will have a list of their most problematic foods, or triggers.
 Avoiding these triggers may help alleviate disease symptoms.

 Autoimmune disorders occur when your immune system mistakenly attacks your own body, causing inflammation that can damage tissues and organs.
-Autoimmune disorders can occur at any age and affect both males and females, but they are most common in women and people over the age of 60.
+Autoimmune disorders can occur at any age and affect both males and females, but they are most common in women.
 Although the exact cause of autoimmune disorders is unknown, it is thought that genetics, environmental factors, and lifestyle choices play roles.
 (Source)